NoahWanless/fast_matrix/README.md

 -Calcuate transpose
 -and maybe more

-If you want to use this, go ahead, im not a good coder, so things may break, but thanks for stopping by anyways!
+additional reported issues may or may not get fixed as im pretty busy and this is for my own learning, but If you still want to use this, go ahead, im not a good coder, so things may break, but thanks for stopping by anyways!